Darius662/WinOpsTool/README.md

 - Elevated privileges handling
 - Modern Qt-based interface

-## 2. Configuration Manager (config_manager.py)
+## 2. WinOpsInit (config_manager.py)

-A dedicated tool for creating and managing configuration files that can be imported into the main System Management Tool.
+A dedicated tool for creating and managing configuration files that can be imported into the main WinOpsTool.

 ### Features
 - Environment Variables Configuration